Doonside - Woodcroft

 The level of general health in Doonside - Woodcroft is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Doonside-Woodcroft shows better-than-average health outcomes with lower prevalence of common conditions in its general population compared to national averages.
-However, older cohorts at risk have higher rates of these conditions.
+Doonside-Woodcroft shows better-than-average health outcomes, with lower prevalence of common conditions among its general population compared to national averages.
+However, older at-risk cohorts have higher rates of these conditions.

 Frequently Asked Questions - Health